wengensheng/ForestESS/README.md

 Forest Ecological Strategy Simulator (ForestESS)

-ForestESS simulates plant demographic processes (e.g., trees' birth, growth, reproduction, and mortality), competition for light and soil resources, and soil biogeochemical processes.
-The codes are from the version of LM3-PPA used to simulate the forest successional dynamics in the paper of Weng, E., Farrior, CE, Dybzinski, R, and Pacala, SW, et al. 2016 Global Change Biology.
+ForestESS simulates plant demographic processes (e.g., birth, growth, reproduction, and mortality), competition for light and soil resources, and soil biogeochemical processes.
+The codes are from the version of LM3-PPA that is used to simulate the evolutionarily stable strategy of LMA and forest succession in temperate and boreal zones in the paper of Weng, E, Farrior, CE, Dybzinski, R, and Pacala, SW.
+2016 Global Change Biology.
 Only the subroutines related to plant growth, allometry, reproduction, mortality, crown organization, and soil biogeochemical processes are included.

 To run this model, you may just type in “./modelrun.x” if you have a gfortran compiler.
 Or, you can type in: